Hiking and Sightseeing Tour in India (19 Days)offered by supplier M15449 (read about supplier)

 Day 17: Today we begin early with an airport transfer for our return to Delhi.
 Soaring over the mountain barrier that once isolated Ladakh, we reluctantly return to the modern world.
 Free time in the afternoon is for rest and exploration.
 In the evening, we meet for a simple but delicious vegetarian meal at our guest house.

 We take the train (Shitabi Express) early in the morning for its three hour trip to Agra.
 We'll visit the Taj Mahal — the famous Moghul monument constructed by Emperor Shah Jahan in memory of his wife Mumtaz Mahal.
 Our tour includes a visit to Fatehpur Sikri, an abandoned Moghul city.
-Our return is again by the Shitabi Express which arrives back in Delhi at 10 p.m.
+Our return is again by the Shitabi Express which arrives back in Delhi at 10 PM.

 New Delhi is historical and has excellent museums as well as many ancient ruins.
-Our group will check out of the hotel at noon and transfer to the airport for departure back home.
+Our group will check out of the hotel at noon and transfer to the airport for your departure.

-Click here to email this vacation to a friend
+Click here to email this vacation offer to a friend.

 Since 1988, M15449 has provided treks and custom personal arrangements for independent, spirited travelers and small groups wishing to explore the rich cultures of the Himalayan countries and Southeast Asia.
 We have an intimate, first-hand knowledge of the majestic Himalaya — in India (Ladkah, Sikkim, Spiti, Lahoul),...